North Star 265°

 SEN Methodologies

 There is no single, universally recognised methodology adopted in school provision for pupils experiencing social, emotional and mental health difficulties.
 In recent times however a number of significant themes have emerged, led by experts in the field.
-Academies in the North Star Trust drawn on several of these to form our own unique provision, engaging with and responding to pupil needs.
+Academies in the North Star Trust draw on several of these to form our own unique provision, engaging with and responding to pupil needs.

 Key is understanding children’s experiences and physiology and how this can influence pupil presentation in school.
 We know that our pupils have a significant need to feel safe, to learn to trust.
 Insecurity and anxiety can lead to an impulse to try to control situations and this will be lessened when pupils feel safe enough to relax and learn.
 For this reason we offer boundaries and at the same time a highly nurturing environment.